Panthera onca mesembrina: History and taxonomy

+Discovery and myth

-Near his farm in mountains in Última Esperanza Province, Chile, German explorer Hermann Eberhard came upon a cave bearing fossils of the ground sloth Mylodon, leading it to be dubbed "Cueva del Milodón".
-These fossils date to the late Pleistocene, dating to as recent as 12,000 BP, making them from the Lujanian SALMA.
-In March of 1899, excavations were made by Erland and Otto Nordenskjöld, adventurers from Sweden, who found a radius and ulna that they referred to a jaguar.
-Later that year, expeditions by German naturalist Rodolfo Hauthal found several isolated postcranial elements coming from a giant felid, which he donated to the Museo de La Plata.
+Near his farm in the mountains of Última Esperanza Province, Chile, German explorer Hermann Eberhard came across a cave bearing fossils of the ground sloth Mylodon, leading it to be dubbed "Cueva del Milodón".
+These fossils date to the late Pleistocene, making them as recent as 12,000 BP, dating them to the Lujanian SALMA (South American Land Mammal Ages; a series of fauna-based geological ages).
+In March of 1899, Swedish adventurers Erland and Otto Nordenskjöld found a radius and ulna that they assigned to a jaguar.
+Later that year, German naturalist Rodolfo Hauthal and his crews found several isolated postcranial elements coming from a giant felid, which he donated to the Museo de La Plata (MLP).

-There, the museum's director Santiago Roth described the fossils in 1899 as being from a novel genus and species of feline, which he designated "Iemish listai".
+At the MLP, the museum's director Santiago Roth described the fossils in 1899 as being from a novel genus and species of feline, which he designated "Iemish listai".
 This name references iemisch, a mythological monster of native Patagonian folklore.
-Roth noted that the size of the fossils fit descriptions made by Tehuelche locals and by Argentine naturalist Florentino Ameghino in the 1880s.
-This led Roth to believe it could still be living, with a Tehuelche guide telling him that a living individual resided near Lake Buenos Aires.
-However, this name is now considered a nomen nudum as Roth based it on the legends and fossils, violating Article 72.5 of the ICZN, which stipulates that species can only be based on physical specimens or depictions.
-The next year, English paleontologist Arthur Smith Woodward referred the material to Felis, noting the bones' similarities to those of extant jaguars.
-Later in 1900, Hauthal collected additional felid elements from the cave including a partial skull, two mandibles, other postcranial remains, and isolated portions of skin.
-Roth did not describe these remains until 1904.
-Following Woodward's hypothesis, Roth abandoned the genus name "Iemish" and instead made "I. listai" a species of Felis, but argued that it was distinct from Felis onca due to its size.
+Roth noted that the size of the fossils fit descriptions of the myth made by Tehuelche locals and by Argentine naturalist Florentino Ameghino in the 1880s.
+This led Roth to believe it could still be living, which was further supported by a Tehuelche story about an extant individual that lived near Lake Buenos Aires.
+However, this name is now considered a nomen nudum (invalid name) as Roth based it on the legends and fossils, violating Article 72.5 of the ICZN, which stipulates that species can only be based on physical specimens or depictions.
+The next year, English paleontologist Arthur Smith Woodward assigned the material to Felis, noting the bones' similarities to those of extant jaguars.
+Later that year, Hauthal collected additional felid elements from the cave including a partial skull, two mandibles (lower jaws), other postcranial remains, and isolated portions of skin.
+In 1904, Roth described the remains and, following Woodward's hypothesis, abandoned the genus name "Iemish" and instead made "I. listai" a species of Felis, but argued that it was distinct from Felis onca due to its size.